Linking Back to Old Posts the Right Way and Answers to 4 FAQs

 It happens to all of us: we start a blog, write three or four posts, and then just stop.
 We forget about the blog for months, maybe years.
 And when we do remember it again, it’s usually because someone has asked us an old question that is now answered on our old posts.
+This is where linking back to old posts comes in.
 The problem with this situation is not only that you’re ignoring your blog – but also that people are still discovering your content without any way back to read more!

 This article will teach you how to set up links between your new and old posts so visitors can easily navigate through everything you’ve written.

 Internal linking has many uses and one of them is to connect pages within your website.
 Without internal links, it would be nearly impossible for users and even search engines to identify and understand the pieces of content on your website.
 The reason behind this is that internal links act as pathways that lead users and search engines to your web pages.